zdravkov/kendo-docs/api/wrappers/jsp/panelbar/animation-collapse.md

 ### duration `float`

-The number of milliseconds used for the visual animation when a
+The number of milliseconds used for the visual animation when a PanelBar item is closed.

 #### Example
     <kendo:panelBar-animation-collapse duration="duration">